Stevie Wonder

 Stevie Wonder and Elton John

-In 2021, Wonder released a new song ‘Finish Line’ in a duet with Elton John.
-Critics noted that his voice sounded as vibrant and clear as in his youth.
+In 2021, Wonder released a new song 'Finish Line' in a duet with Elton John.
+Critics marveled that his voice sounded as vibrant and clear as ever.

 A year later, singer Eddie Vedder released an album featuring Stevie Wonder as a guest musician playing harmonica on the track 'Try'.